Contract Restoration Services

 First, let’s clarify the terminology: “Contract Restoration” means full restoration of vehicles that are sent to us by their current owners.
-It’s worth mentioning because our bread and butter consists of selling newly restored Land Cruisers available from our inventory – you just give us a call or build your own Land Cruiser online and once the order is final, we get to work.
+It’s worth mentioning because our bread and butter consists of selling the entire package – place an order on our website and we’ll deliver a newly built vehicle to your doorstep.

 In the case of “Contract Restorations”, we’ll sign a restoration services contract and we’ll coordinate to have your vehicle picked up and delivered to our shop.
 It returns back to you in “like-new” condition.

 A few important things you should know about our restoration services:

 - We only provide full, frame-off restoration services, where we modernize core features of your vehicle.
 Your vehicle will be disassembled and rebuilt from scratch to the specifications of the vehicles advertised on our website here.
 We re-engineer the chassis, install a new suspension, new steering, new engine, new transmission, new wheels/tires, new wiring, new pumps, new pistons, new valves, new upholstery, etc.